-I am so grateful that she was willing to quarantine for two weeks before seeing me in Australia, and for another two weeks once she returned back home to Port Vila.
+I am so grateful that she was willing to quarantine for two weeks before seeing me in Australia and for another two weeks once she returned home to Port Vila.
 Having those two weeks together definitely helped with my recovery.
-It also helped me a little bit with overcoming my disappointment at the medical insurance company delaying my return to volunteering.
+It also helped me overcome my disappointment at the medical insurance company delaying my return to volunteering.

 How Things Are Now

 Yes, working hard for the future is great, especially financially.
 But it should not occur at the point of hurting my health or saying no to connecting with the people that mean the most to me in my life.
-I hope that I can keep this insight in my mind going forward so that I can earn enough to have a good future, but not at the expense of the quality or quantity of life that I have left.
+I hope that I can keep this insight in my mind going forward to earn enough to have a good future, but not at the expense of the quality or quantity of life that I have left.

 Dr Damon Ashworth